Best Webmin Alternative for Developers Who Deploy Apps

 AI-Powered Cross-Platform DevOps Workspace

 A desktop-native DevOps workspace for developers and small teams managing multiple VPS servers.
-It combines an integrated SSH terminal, a built-in file manager, guided deployments, live monitoring, AI-assisted operations, automated backups, and a Script Directory into a single local-first application - all for $7 per user/month.
+It combines an integrated SSH terminal, a built-in file manager, guided deployments, live monitoring, AI-assisted operations, automated backups, and a Script Directory into a single local-first application - all for $7 per user/month, after a 1-month free trial.

 Choose CtrlOps if...